When to Use Your Emergency Brake: Car Myths Debunked

 In case of service brake failure, such as loss of brake fluid, you may have less than seconds to react, but resist the urge to yank the handbrake or stomp on the parking brake pedal as hard as you can, which could lock up the brakes.
 Instead, slowly engage the emergency brake to bring your car to a safe stop.
 True, the parking brake was designed to hold, not stop, your car, but it can help you regain control.

-Whether you’re driving or parking, get in the habit of using your emergency brake to keep the parts moving.
+Whether you’re driving or parking, get in the habit of using the emergency brake to keep the parts moving.
 In case you need to use your emergency brake in a real emergency, it will be ready to act, and could save your life.

 Check out all the brake system parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on using your emergency brake, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.